acorg/2018-cambridge-python-course/class_notes/day1.md

 - Where does the output go?
 - Where do error messages go?

 By default all of these are the terminal.
+But you can change them.

 Capturing output
 ----------------

-Take the output from the left and supply it as input to a __function__ on the left.
+Take the output from the left and supply it as input to a __program__ / __function__ on the left.

 `man cat | less`